AdHoc-Protocol/AdHoc-protocol/README.md

 > If your solution requires working with multiple protocols, you cannot easily combine their generated protocol-processing code within the same VM
 > instance due to `lib` **org.unirail** namespace clashes.
 To resolve this, assign each project’s `lib` to a distinct namespace.

-Of course.
-Based on your clarifications, I will now rewrite the "Hosts" chapter.

-The revised text incorporates more universal descriptions for parsing strategies, provides clear rationale to help users make informed decisions, explicitly defines the top-down scoping and rule application logic, and adds more concrete details to the `MultiChannelHost` concept.

-Here is the improved chapter:

 ### Selective Entities Import